 The best term is - Professional.
 Our clients are seeking crew with a proven history of working on yachts, appropriate documents (training, licenses, references, etc..
 We recruit for every position aboard the yachts.

 We do not recruit for crew seeking temporary or freelance work,.

 Qualifications – the legal right to work in the position.
 This may include licenses appropriate for the position, STCW Basic Training, current Medical Fit for Duty, and an unrestricted passport.

 History – almost without exception our clients will only consider candidates who have a history of making commitments and sticking with them.
 They also require verifiable references.
 They will at times also require drug tests, criminal background checks, etc. Please note that although we do not conduct the drug tests or the criminal background check, if you register with us you are accepting the fact that the client may.

 We need you to be completely honest with us.
 Our mission is to introduce you to programs where your long term goals are being met.
 The only way for us to do this is to listen to what you are seeking and to bring those introductions to you.

-We will never promise you a job – we don’t own any yachts and therefore cannot offer any jobs – and team positions are much less common than they used to be, but if you have a history of working together well, and at least one of you is an officer, we can consider you.
+We will never promise you a job – we don’t own any yachts and therefore cannot offer any jobs – and team positions are much less common than they used to be, but if you have a history of working together well, and at least one of you is an officer, we may be able to assist you.